AnnaMTZ/OK-Site/README.md

 Planning to add js for functionality and animations.

-The whole project is expected to be completed before 30 December 2020.
+The whole project is expected to be completed before 15 February 2021.